Mount Chlchama: Famous peaks

-The Chehel Cheshmeh mountain includes about twenty other peaks, including Shahneshin Mountain, Dalash Mountain, Dobra Mountain, Sultan akhzartoo Mountain, Bainchub Mountain, Afrasiab Mountain, Kani Miran Mountain, Mazgat and Mirza Mountain (Mosque and Mirza), South and The whole mountain of Koj is with different heights.
+The Chehel Cheshmeh mountain includes about twenty other peaks, including Shahneshin Mountain, Dalash Mountain, Dobra Mountain, Sultan akhzartoo Mountain, Bainchub Mountain, Afrasiab Mountain, Kani Miran Mountain, Mazgat and Mirza Mountain (Mosque and Mirza), South and The whole mountain of Koj are different heights.
 This region is one of the coldest and snowiest regions of Kurdistan and is covered with snow all year round.
 It is also one of the largest glaciers in Iran.

 Surrounding villages

 From the villages around Chehel Cheshmeh, we can mention Eshqabad, Kanemat, Best, Darreh Gavan, Soleh, Nargesleh and Darreh Hovan.
-Among the common routes to conquer this mountain, we can mention three routes, Ishaqabad, Bast and Darreh Hovan.
+There are three common routes to climb this mountain, Ishaqabad, Bast, and Darreh Hovan.
 A shelter has been built near the village of Bast for the use of mountaineers.

 Ecosystem

 Flora

-This huge mountainous complex contains hundreds of unique medicinal plant species, including:
+The large mountain contains hundreds of medicinal plant species, including:

-Rheum (plant), Viola (plant), Convolvulus, Primula vulgaris and so on.
+Rheum (plant), Viola (plant), Convolvulus, Primula vulgaris, and so on.

-In this Mountain, the most unique collection of flowers and plants in Iran has created which has recently been drastically reduced due to overuse and uprooting of the plant.
+Mount Chlchama is one of the most bio-diverse areas in Iran.
+However, its biodiversity has been threatened due to overuse and uprooting of plants in recent years.